SELLING A CAR

 There are some benefits to selling your car to a private buyer:

-- Negotiate directly.
-You can discuss the price directly with the buyer and also list your vehicle on a ‘best offer’ basis – which can invite more buyers to put forward an offer and increase your options.
+• You can negotiate and discuss the price directly with the buyer, and list your vehicle on a ‘best offer’ basis — which may invite more buyers to put forward an offer and increase your options.

 However, the process does come with some additional work and risks:

-- More paperwork.
-You’ll need to obtain all the documents yourself like the rego and roadworthy certificate and transfer of ownership form.
+• It involves more paperwork.
+You’ll need to obtain all the documents yourself, like the rego, roadworthy certificate, and transfer of ownership form.

-- Risk from scammers.
-Meeting with strangers always comes with certain risks.
-Be cautious when receiving offers that seem too good to be true and bring along a friend or family member when meeting someone in person from online.
+• You risk being scammed.
+Meeting with online strangers always comes with risks.
+Be cautious when receiving offers that seem too good to be true.
+When in doubt, bring a friend or family member when meeting someone in person.

 Selling through a dealer